AlegriGroup/Alegri.ActionFlow.PowerShell.Commands/README.md

 The tool provides a global function Create-QuestionTask, which allows the developer of an action to also incorporate a manual interaction of the user.

 An example of an action package can be found in a [seperate project](https://github.com/Campergue/Alegri.ActionPack.Template.Powershell.Commands).

+## Application purpose

+For larger projects there are enough tools for the implementation of the DevOps principles to meet the task.
+In smaller projects, e.g. The implementation of smaller SharePoint service pages is not available or usually makes no sense.
+From this situation the idea has come, nevertheless, to allow a good surrender to the operation.

+To return to the example of the SharePoint service page, a scenario might look like this.

+The developer provides the new SharePoint service pages with all his artifacts via the CSOM model.
+If a sequence is important for SharePoint artefacts, the developer defines an action flow and makes it available to the administrator (operation).
+Therefore, you only have to run this XML file with the ActionFlowTool to run the application.
+The developer also provides an uninstallation routine.
+Should there be problems with the provisioning.

+Exactly for this scenario, a SharePoint Provisioning Action Pack has been created that you can find in the following project [link].

 ## The simplest form of use
 1. Download the project to your local computer